-December 3, 2020: Physical therapist might not be the first health care provider that comes to mind for treating people with eating disorders.
-But building strength and achieving healthy movement can help people who have them.
-Physical therapy also is a means of improving people’s long-term recovery.
+December 3, 2020: A physical therapist might not be the first health care provider that comes to mind eating disorders.
+But building strength and achieving healthy movement, core goals of physical therapy, can help people who have them.
+Physical therapy also may improve people’s long-term recovery.

 Physical therapist Nicole Sobotka explains how she and her team address their patients' life-limiting issues.
 She is a firm believer that physical therapists can play a role in helping people address these challenges.

 Nicole is part of a treatment team that provides an ICU level of care to severely malnourished patients.
 She describes their efforts and shares some patient success stories.